Malek-Jendoubi/projekt-msc-ws2324/README.md

 ### For the client side: Recording Device

-* A PC with a BLE interface
+* A PC with a BLE Interface.
-* Python
+* Python v3.
-* Python libs: TODO
+* Python libs.

 ## Get started with the project